-I would like to make a POST-MORTEM about my ‘NINDASH‘ mobile game.
+I would like to make a POST-MORTEM about «NINDASH: Skull Valley», my first mobile game experience.

 As I’m French, apologize my conventional English.